Skip to main content

 Specifying the Data to Query

-The left hand area will show the general structure of the collection.
+The area below will show the general structure of the collection.

 At first the middle area will show some explanatory help information.